TheImagingSource/tiscamera/doc/pages/tutorial.rst

          # Set this to a serial string for a specific camera
          serial = None

-         camera = Gst.ElementFactory.make("tcambin")
+         source = Gst.ElementFactory.make("tcambin")

          if serial:
              # This is gstreamer set_property
-             camera.set_property("serial", serial)
+             source.set_property("serial", serial)

-         # in the READY state the camera will always be initialized
+         # in the READY state the camera will be initialized
-         camera.set_state(Gst.State.READY)
+         # and properties will be available
+         source.set_state(Gst.State.READY)

-To close a device, it is sufficient to set the GStreamer state to NULL which will free up all hardware resources.
+To close a device, it is sufficient to set the GStreamer state to NULL.
+All hardware resources will be freed.

 .. tabs::